 Dean held Sam's hand tighter, feeling the thready pulse.

 It was a wonderful feeling, to float...to be weightless.
-Like your very body didn't have a weight and thoughts just fluttered around like the butterflies you see in really flowery gardens.
+Like your very body didn't have a care and thoughts just fluttered around like the butterflies you see in really flowery gardens.

 "OI!
 Sam...what are ya' doing there mate?
 You gotta' get up?
 Your brother's wracking his brain to get you back!"

-A thick cockney-esque accent assaulted his tranquil darkness with a burst of sound and as Sam frowned, his eyes opened and he was startled by red.
+A thick broad English accent assaulted his tranquil darkness with a burst of sound and as Sam frowned, his eyes opened and he was startled by red.